Who Is Will Ferrell?

 Ferrell slid seamlessly into the role of voice actor for the animated Megamind (2010), starring as the titular villain turned superhero.
 Two years later he drew positive reviews for Everything Must Go, a comedy that ventured further into the dramatic abilities only occasionally glimpsed in the actor's previous work.

-Still, Ferrell knew not to stray too far from his true talents.
-He returned to familiar territory with Anchorman 2: The Legend Continues (2013) and Zoolander 2 (2016), while delivering his signature over-the-top comedy with original characters in The Campaign (2012), Daddy's Home (2015) and The House (2017).
+Ferrell returned to familiar territory with Anchorman 2: The Legend Continues (2013) and Zoolander 2 (2016).
+He also contributed prominently to The Lego Movie (2014) and delivered his signature over-the-top comedy with original characters in The Campaign (2012), Daddy's Home (2015) and The House (2017).
 The success of Daddy's Home led to a holiday-themed sequel in 2017, with veteran actors Mel Gibson and John Lithgow joining Ferrell alongside the first installment's co-star, Mark Wahlberg.

 Ferrell's likable, popular personality was on display at the 2003 Boston Marathon, when the actor successfully completed the race in a time of just over four hours.
 It might have been better had he not been deluged with fans and fellow runners.
 "Kids were running next to me, snapping pictures," Ferrell said.
 "Runners were running up ahead and then having their buddies stand next to me, snapping.
 It was insane."